AdoNunes/DiscordAlertsTrader/README.md

 ______

-Once downloaded the package, open a termina, cd to the folder directory and type:
+Once downloaded the package, install the dependencies listed in requirements.txt.
+Then open a terminal, cd to the folder directory of the package and type:

 ```
 python table_portfolio_qt.py